Skip to main content

 };

-• displayName: The displayName will appear in UI when running the test.
+• displayName—the displayName that appears in UI when running the test.

-• transform: The transform property specifies how Jest should transform the files before running them.
-In this case, .ts, .js, .tsx, and .jsx will be transformed using ts-jest.
+• transform—specifies how Jest should transform the files before running them.
+In this case, .ts, .js, .tsx, and .jsx are transformed using ts-jest.

-• stratoPreset: This is a set of default configurations required if you're using Strato components.
+• stratoPreset—a set of default configurations required if you're using Strato components.
 It also uses moduleNameMappers, which maps dependencies correctly for Jest.

 Additional setup files

-Depending on the features you're using, you'll need more setup files.
-Here's the list of SDKs with their setup files imports that you'd need to add to the setupFiles array in your jest.config.ts file:
+Depending on the features you use, you may need additional setup files.
+Below are the SDKs with their setup file imports, which you may need to add to the setupFiles array in your jest.config.js file:

 • @dynatrace-sdk/navigation/testing